 13: Set Up Shortcuts

 This is a very cool feature to use when setting up iPad for elderly.
 You can make certain tasks easy for seniors by adding a shortcut to them.
-If you want to make FaceTiming a family member easy, you can add a shortcut, to do so.

 Open Shortcut App on iPad

-• Tap (+) sign to create a shortcut
+- Tap (+) sign to create a shortcut

-• On the right side search for the app that you want to create a shortcut for.
+- On the right side search for the app that you want to create a shortcut for.
 FaceTime in our case.

-• Add the contact you want to create the shortcut to FaceTime (I added “john”)
+- Add the contact you want to create the shortcut to FaceTime (I added “john”)

 You can add the shortcut on Home Screen (and rename it).

-One of my favorite Shortcut features is the ability to add a shortcut to your favorite podcast.
 You can launch a podcast from your iPad directly (For instance, you can start by setting up the New York Times daily podcast and can instantly listen to the most recent episode daily)

-14: Turn Off the Passcode
+14: Disabling the Passcode (If Necessary)

 15: Get Helpful iPad Accessories for Seniors